Parent Centre

 What if my child is ill and cannot come to camp?

-If you are later than 15:30pm then we reserve the right to charge an additional fee for every 15 minutes late.
+We understand that sometimes things happen outside of your control and you may be late collecting your child.
+Please give the camp a call as soon as you know that you may be late so that we know - you’ll receive the number by email the week before camp starts.
+If you are later than 16:30pm then we reserve the right to charge an additional fee for every 15 minutes late.
 This is to cover the cost of the two team members that are required to stay.

 How do you manage discipline and behaviour?